Mathews Journal of Nutrition & Dietetics

 Study Area Description

-The study was carried out in the northeastern Ethiopian region of Afar, in the Asaita woreda of zone 1 (Awsi Rasu).
+The study was carried out in the northeastern Ethiopian region of Afar, in the Asaita Distract of zone 1 (Awsi Rasu).
 The zone is situated 655 kilometers to the north-east of Addis Ababa, the capital city of Ethiopia, and 65 kilometers from the region's largest town, Samara.
-This woreda is surrounded on the south, west, and north by the Awash, Dubti, and Afambo rivers, which divide it from Elidar of the Afar Region, and on the east by the Djibouti government.
+This Distract is surrounded on the South, West, and Nnorth by the Awash, Dubti, and Afambo rivers, which divide it from Elidar of the Afar Region, and on the East by the Djibouti government.
 The zone is broken down into 13 kebeles, 11 of which are rural and the rest urban.
-The woreda is located at 11°34N and 41°26E latitude and longitude, and it is 300m above sea level.
-The primary mode of practice in the woreda was the production of livestock using an agro-pastoral method.
+The Distract is located at 11°34N and 41°26E latitude and longitude, and it is 300m above sea level.
+The primary mode of practice in the Distract was the production of livestock using an agro-pastoral method.
 The average annual temperature ranges from 30 to 45 degrees Celsius.
-Regional state report for Afar [37].
+Regional state report for Afar [33].
 Figure 1 shows a map of the research area's location.

-Figure 1: Location Map of study area region and Woreda in this study.
+Figure 1.
+Location Map of study area region and Distract in this study.

 Study Design and Period